BiancaMariaLaudenzi/Cardio-respiratory-model/README.md

 ## How to run the code

 The directory "source_files" contains the files ".cc" and ".h" representing the different systems: the cardiovascular system (cardiovascular), the lungs mechanics system (lungMechanics), the gas exchange and transport system (transport), the cardiovascular control system (cardiovascularControl) and the ventilatory control system (respiratoryControl).

-Inside the directory "test" there are the "param" and the "test_results" directories.
-The directory "params" contains the input parameters of the model divided for each system.
+The "test/params" directory contains the input parameters of the model divided for each system.
 Note that the file "commonParams.pot" contains the input parameters that are common to more than one system.
-Results will be saved in the directory "test_results".
+Results will be saved in a subfolder of the "test" directory.

 To run the code:
-- enter the directory "source_files" and run "make -f Makefile clean all";
+- enter the "source_files" directory and run "make -f Makefile clean all";
-- exit the diretory "source_files", enter the "test" directory and run "make -f Makefile clean all";
+- exit the "source_files" diretory, enter the "test" directory and run "make -f Makefile clean all";
 - define appropriate input data in "inputData.dat";
 - run "./cardiorespiratory.x inputData.dat".